easytarget/st7789-framebuffer/README.md

 * Not very extensively tested.

 ## Notes
 Both of these divers use a lot of memory for the framebuffer; for 320x170 and 240x240 displays this is just *over* 100K of memory; with these large displays it may prove impossible to use these unless you have PSRAM (SPIRAM) enabled in the micropython firmware.
-SPI RAM enabled version for the firmwares are available on the main MicroPython dowwnload sites.
-The smaller (240x135) display I tested with only uses 60K and did not have any memory issues on a ESP32-C3.
+- SPI RAM enabled versions of the generic micropython firmware are available on the main MicroPython download site.
+- The smaller (240x135) display I tested with only uses 60K and did not have any memory issues on a ESP32-C3 with the generic esp32-c3 (non SPIRAM) firmware.

-The more advanced driver has additional useful methods for use with large color displays; it is derived (via a third party) from the main MPDisplay driver; these are documented [here](https://github.com/russhughes/st7789s3_mpy/blob/main/README.md#methods); please note that the Init options are a little different as noted below, also see my examples etc.
+The more advanced driver has additional useful methods for use with large color displays; it is derived (via a third party) from the main MPDisplay driver; these are documented [here](https://github.com/russhughes/st7789s3_mpy/blob/main/README.md#methods)
-@russhughes

 # Use
 See the examples (demo's) for a good example of using these.